 - Pre-heat your oven to 400f (about 200c).

-- Place on a baking tray and press each potato down with the bottom of a glass or plate.
+- Place on a lined baking tray and press each potato down with the bottom of a glass or plate.

 - The butter will get really loud and crackly then quieten down and a foam will appear on top.